higorsnt/trends/README.md

 # trends
- Search for themes and check related hashtags
+    Search for themes and check related hashtags, using a database provided by Buzzmonitor.